Processes

 Tip

-The management of output files in Nextflow is often misunderstood.
 With other tools it is generally necessary to organize the output files into some kind of directory structure or to guarantee a unique file name scheme, so that result files don’t overwrite each other and so they can be referenced unequivocally by downstream tasks.

 To sum up, the use of output files with static names over dynamic ones is preferable whenever possible, because it will result in simpler and more portable code.